freedomofpress/securedrop-docs/docs/admin/deployment/remote.rst

 7. Mount its persistent volume by browsing to Places > Computer, clicking the USB disk in the left-hand column, and entering its persistent volume’s passphrase.
-8. Open a terminal via Applications > Favorites > Terminal
+8. Open a terminal via Apps > Favorites > Console
 9. Copy the current SVS’s GPG keychain (which includes the *Submission Key*) to the new SVS USB using the following command (without linebreaks):